 Tarleton’s Enterprise Risk Management Plan

 Events such as management changes and reorganizations, demands for increased accountability by funding sources, new legislation resulting from corporate scandals, and adverse events occurring on or around campus have heightened the awareness of the various risks facing the University community.
-Since risk management has always been an important area of strong management interest and involvement, the University Office of Risk Management and Compliance (RMC) was formed in 2005.
-In 2008, RMC assumed enterprise risk management (ERM) functions through the Office of Finance and Administration.
+Since risk management has always been an important area of strong management interest and involvement, the University Office of Risk Management and Safety (RMS) was formed in 2005.
+In 2008, RMS assumed enterprise risk management (ERM) functions through the Office of Finance and Administration.

 The Enterprise Risk Management Process is coordinated annually in the following manner:

-Ethics & Compliance Committee assists RMC with managing Enterprise Risk Management activities.
+Campus Ethics, Compliance and Enterprise Risk Management Committee assists RMS with managing Enterprise Risk Management activities.